rooklift/gohalite2/README.md

 That's about it - everything else is implementation details.

-# 1v1 Genetic Algorithm
+# 1v1 Genetic Algorithm + Metropolis Coupling

 In 2-player games it's sometimes sensible to rush the enemy, ignoring planets and going straight at 'em.
 In this case, when the ships are close to the enemy, the bot uses a genetic algorithm to find which moves are best, i.e. we generate a random "genome" (list of moves) and then do the following:

 * Mutate the genome randomly.
 * Simulate the results.
-* If the new genome is better, keep it, otherwise discard.
+* If the new genome is good, keep it, otherwise discard.
 * Repeat.

 The problem is, the simulation needs to know what the opponent will do.
 I currently do very crude guessing.
 A more advanced technique would be to evolve the *opponent's* moves as above, and only then evolve our own moves to counteract them.

+Another problem is local optima.
+To avoid these, I run multiple chains of evolution at once, with different "heats".
+Hot chains are allowed to accept bad mutations (the hotter the chain, the looser its standards are).
+Between iterations, the chains are sorted so that the colder chains have the better genomes.
+I believe this whole process is called "Metropolis Coupling".

 # Global Strategy - Conceptual Breakthroughs